sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 These claims are backed by two experiments.

-The first experiment compares OCaml SnowWhite against other popular pretty printers (Bernardy's and Wadler/Leijen's pretty printer) on a set of benchmarks.
+The first experiment compares the OCaml SnowWhite against other popular pretty printers (Bernardy's and Wadler/Leijen's pretty printer) on a set of benchmarks.
-The description on each benchmark can be found in Section 7.1.
+The description of the benchmarks can be found in Section 7.1.

 The second experiment runs the Racket code formatter to evaluate its performance and quality on another set of benchmarks.